 40 Reflections: 40 days of raw recollections during the Lenten Season

 We were going to be fine, I convinced myself.
 Because you go where the jobs are.
 We have three kids.
 It’s the right thing.
 It is.
 Immediately after we moved, my dearest of friends sent me a 1,000 thread-count periwinkle set of sheets and a handmade card that read “Bloom where you’re planted!” written in her jaunty script.
-But I did not love where I was planted, (there was red clay everywhere!)
+But I currently hated where I was planted, (there was red clay everywhere and what the heck were fire ants?!?!)
 I wanted to go home and three of the four people I knew were being potty trained.
 I desperately wished she could drop by with a bottle of wine, her funny stories, and a hug.

 Although Facetime is a gem, I still imagine what it would have been like if the kid’s grandparents could have seen this day-to-day, witnessed them in their element, watched them navigate friendships, given advice, and watched them bloom.